-From 30 April 1970 Cathal O'Shannon reports for Newsbeat on Tim Hayes, who wants to be buried alive for eleven days in a coffin on a fairy fort during a Fete at Monamolin, Co.
-Wexford.
+Newsbeat meet Tim Hayes, who wants to be buried alive for eleven days in a coffin on a fairy fort during a Fete at Monamolin, County Wexford.
 However, his plans face the opposition of locals who believe it is bad luck to interfere with a fairy fort.
-Hayes is determined to prove them wrong.
+Tim Hayes is determined to prove them wrong.

-Due his lack of local support, Tim faced the dilemma of who would dig his grave.
+This lack of local support has left Tim Hayes facing the dilemma of who would dig his grave.
 None of the local men were willing to interfere with the fairy fort.
 However, he may have found diggers among his workmates at Cobh dockyard.

 Turn one sod of that fort, and you'll never have a days luck.
 There's not a man in the village would dare to touch it.

-When asked why he wants to bury himself alive in a fairy fort, Tim responds
+Asked why he wants to bury himself alive in a fairy fort, Tim Hayes responds

 I just want to prove to the world that there's no such a thing as a fairy...
 I don't believe in fairies.